arjya12/fridgewise/README.md

 ### Usage

 - Authentication: Sign in/up (Supabase) from the auth screens.
-- Add items: Use the “Add Item” flow or scan a barcode to autofill.
+- Add items: Use the "Add Item" flow or scan a barcode to autofill.
 - Manage inventory: Swipe cards to extend expiry, consume, or move locations.
 - Calendar: View upcoming expiries in calendar views and 7‑day summaries.
 - Notifications: Enable push permissions and configure preferences in settings.